Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-9-build.md

-Also note this division of labor takes place in a larger process of _developing software_: unlike many Humans, Houyhnhnms do not think of software as a _solution_ to a "problem", that comes into existence by a single act of creation _ex nihilo_;
+Also note this division of labor takes place in a larger process of _developing software_: unlike many Humans, Houyhnhnms do not think of software as a _solution_ to a “problem”, that comes into existence by a single act of creation _ex nihilo_;
-they see developing software as an interactive process of incremental [evolution](http://fare.tunes.org/computing/evolutionism.html), that _addresses_ on-going "issues" that sentients experience.
+they see developing software as an interactive process of incremental [evolution](http://fare.tunes.org/computing/evolutionism.html), that _addresses_ on-going “issues” that sentients experience.
 Sentient developers will thus continually modify, grow and shrink existing software, in ways not completely random yet mostly not predictable — at least, not predictable in advance by those same sentients,